d2s/Documentation/_posts/2018-04-10-Changelog.md

 The release is **signed and notarized**.

 There are a few minor changes and enhancements in this release.
-The most noticeable is the possibility to select another profile direct from the main, schedule and snapshot view.
-And there are also some other minor changes which improves the usability of RsyncOSX.
-Localisations are updated as well.
+The most noticeable change is the possibility to select another profile direct from the main, schedule and snapshot view (not from the profile dropdown menu).
+There are also some other minor changes which improves the usability of RsyncOSX. localization are updated as well.

 ## Version 6.1.5